maane018/Design-Patterns/src/main/java/StrategyPattern/Approach2/README.md

 2. `Duplicate/Redundant behavior is still shared across various implementations.`
 3. `Runtime Behavior changes are difficult.`
 4. `Contract is breached now.
 We have VillageDuck with no fly behavior present [Which is just wrong].`
+5. `Some classes can have weird/extra behaviors too, even when it's not needed.`

 Learnings: